I’ve been thinking about this on and off for some time. Am I too dependent on Google? Are you too dependent on Google.

 If you rely on email newsletters as part of your business strategy, and since a lot of your customers are probably using Gmail, your business is severely affected by what Gmail do or don’t do.

 Also, emails from your customers or potential customer can easily end up in your spam folder, causing potential loss of business.
-I’ve a few email from customers, and potential customers forwarded from this website, ended up in my spam folder.
+I’ve a few email from my website, this very one, ended up in my spam folder.

 I’ve also experienced moving emails from the promotions into my primary folder because I want to receive those emails from sites I subscribe to, yet subsequent emails still ended up in the promotions tab again.

 So, Gmail is deciding who I read emails from.
 Shouldn’t I be the one making that decision?